 Nope.
 I’m thorough.
 And you should be too.

 Reading existing articles, competitor sites or B2B industry garb isn’t enough.
-Copy that includes original quotes and language that I’ve heard the audience use is more powerful than copy without these qualities.
+Especially now AI generated blogs have entered the game.
+Copy that includes original quotes is more powerful (and will rank better) than copy without these qualities.

 Where I find these people and how I approach them is a whole article in itself, but in a nutshell get onto social media and find relevant accounts, then contact those people.
 Look up official bodies and organisations, then contact those people.